my-private-apps/hascal/docs/README.md

 # Hascal Documentation
 Read the following content for learning Hascal Programming Language.

-**Before you begin, you must have the Haskell compiler installed on your system**
+**Before you begin, you must have the Hascal compiler installed on your system**

 [install Hascal](#)